Prince William, Duke of Gloucester

 Prince William, Duke of Gloucester (William Henry; 24 July 1689 – 30 July 1700), (Note: All dates in this article are in the Old Style Julian calendar in use in Britain throughout Gloucester's life; however, years are assumed to start on 1 January rather than 25 March, which was the English New Year.) was the son of Princess Anne (later Queen of England, Scotland and Ireland from 1702) and her husband, Prince George of Denmark.
 He was their only child to survive infancy.
-Styled Duke of Gloucester, he was viewed by contemporaries as a Protestant champion because his birth seemed to cement the Protestant succession established in the "Glorious Revolution" that had deposed his Catholic grandfather James II & VII the previous year.
+Styled Duke of Gloucester, he was viewed by contemporaries as a Protestant champion because his birth seemed to cement the Protestant succession established in the "Glorious Revolution" that had deposed his Catholic grandfather James II & VII.

 Anne was estranged from her brother-in-law and cousin William III & II and her sister Mary II, but supported links between them and her son.
 He grew close to his uncle William, who created him a Knight of the Garter, and his aunt Mary, who frequently sent him presents.
 At his nursery in Campden House, Kensington, he befriended his Welsh body-servant, Jenkin Lewis, whose memoir of the Duke is an important source for historians, and operated his own miniature army, called the "Horse Guards", which eventually comprised 90 boys.

 Gloucester's precarious health was a constant source of worry to his mother.
 His death in 1700 at the age of 11 precipitated a succession crisis as his mother was the only individual remaining in the Protestant line of succession established by the Bill of Rights 1689.
-The English Parliament did not want the throne to revert to a Catholic, and so passed the Act of Settlement 1701, which settled the throne of England on Electress Sophia of Hanover, a cousin of King James II & VII, and her Protestant heirs.
+The English Parliament did not want the throne to revert to a Catholic, and so passed the Act of Settlement 1701, which settled the throne of England on a cousin of James II & VII, Electress Sophia of Hanover, and her Protestant heirs.